-If the business combination is achieved in stages, any previously held equity interest is re-measured at its acquisition date fair value and any resulting gain or loss is recognised in profit or loss.
-It is then considered in the determination of goodwill.
+If the business combination is achieved in stages, any previously held equity interest is remeasured at its acquisition date fair value and any resulting gain or loss is recognised in profit or loss.

 Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of MFRS 139 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognised either in either profit or loss or as a change to OCI.
 If the contingent consideration is not within the scope of MFRS 139, it is measured in accordance with the appropriate MFRS.
-Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity.
+Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.